FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Observational Data

 \subsection{X-ray observations}

-On 2020 April 27 UTC 18:26:20, the Swift Burst Alert Telescope (BAT) and the Fermi/GBM were triggered by an active phase of the Galactic magnetar SGR J1935+2154 \citep{2020GCN.27665....1S,2020GCN.27659....1F}.
+On 2020 April 27 UTC 18:26:20, the Swift Burst Alert Telescope (Swift/BAT) and Fermi/GBM were triggered by an active phase of the Galactic magnetar SGR J1935+2154 \citep{2020GCN.27665....1S,2020GCN.27659....1F}.
 Shortly thereafter, a series of X-ray telescopes began target-of-opportunity observations of the source.
+Throughout the 2020 active bursting phase, only one XRB was detected in association with radio emission (FRB 200428), while 140 XRBs were detected during FAST observing windows wherein no pulsed radio emission was detected.

+On 2022 October 10, Swift/BAT and INTEGRAL detected a number of XRBs from SGR J1935+2154 \citep{2022ATel15667....1P,2022GCN.32698....1M}, indicating that the magnetar was entering another active bursting phase.
+In the following weeks, two XRBs were detected \citep{2022ATel15682....1W, 2022ATel15708....1L}, both with arrival times coincident with the detection of radio bursts \citep{2022ATel15681....1D, 2022ATel15707....1H}.

-We include only the detected XRBs during observation campaigns of SGR J1935+2154 that coincide with radio observation campaigns of the same source by the FAST.
-The various X-ray observation campaigns of the source are outlined in this section, and the 140 unique XRBs are listed in Table~\ref{tab:xray_observations} of Appendix~\ref{appx:xray_observations}.
+The various X-ray observation campaigns of the source are outlined in this section, and the relevant XRBs are listed in Appendix~\ref{appx:xray_observations}.